-Active head restraint systems deploy 17/ in the event of a collision to minimize the potential for whiplash.
-During the normal vehicle operation, the active head restraint system is "retracted."
-Because an active head restraint system requires a certain range of motion to work effectively, an "undeployed" active head restraint system might not meet the backset measurement requirements.
+20. Dynamic head restraint systems deploy in the event of a collision to minimize the potential for whiplash.
+During the normal vehicle operation, the dynamic head restraint system is "retracted."
+Because a dynamic head restraint system requires a certain range of motion to work effectively, an "undeployed" dynamic head restraint system might not meet the static performance requirements, in particular the backset measurement requirements.

-Although the dynamic compliance option is intended to ensure that the gtr encourages continuing development of active head restraint systems, the option is available to both active and conventional, or "static" head restraint systems.
+21. Although the dynamic compliance option is intended to ensure that the gtr encourages continuing development of dynamic head restraint systems, the option is left to the manufacturer and is available to both dynamic and conventional, or "static," head restraint systems.
 That is, both types of head restraints can be evaluated to either static requirements or the dynamic test option.

-Under the dynamic option, the entire vehicle is exposed to a half-sine deceleration pulse with a target of 8.8g peak and 88 ms duration.
+22. The United States of America currently has the only regulation with a dynamic testing option.
+Under the United States of America dynamic option, the entire vehicle is exposed to a half-sine deceleration pulse with a target of 8.8 g peak and 88 ms duration.
 The 50th percentile male Hybrid III dummy in each seat must have a maximum head-to-torso rotation of less than 12 degrees and a HIC15 (Head Injury Criteria) of less than 500.